wmde/wikidata-wikibase-architecture/01-Introduction and Goals.md

 - Have data updates which cause page changes to be shown in RecentChanges and Watchlists.
 - Ability to update Wikidata’s data used on Wikipedia when it is incorrect or outdated via web interface.
 - Ability to see the "unconnected pages" on a Wikipedia to try to create connections.
+- Ability to find wrong or missing data on a Wikipedia article and correct or add it to Wikidata.

 #### Small Wikipedia editor